 The screw’s use to convert torque forces to compression forced across a fracture is a valuable technique.
 The high-quality screw can be obtained from Orthopedic Products Manufacturers in India.
 Its success needs an application of the screw in a manner that allows gliding of the screw’s proximal portion in the near bone and threads purchase in the opposite cortex so that the screw’s head will exert load and force the fracture together.

 Careful selection of the screw angle respective to the fracture is essential to prevent sliding of the fracture fragments as they are compressed.
-The basis of bone-plate fixation depends on the compression of the plate to the bone by the inducted tensile stresses in the screw.
+The basis of bone-plate fixation depends on plate compression to the bone by the inducted tensile stresses in the screw.
 An approximately linear relationship exists between the insertion torque applied to the screw and the resulting tension.
-The screw should be inserted at the highest possible torque (without shearing the bone), to induce a desired higher screw tension.
-A higher screw tension is desirable due to a higher frictional force that must be overcome for an occurrence of loosening, and it will also likely result in an increased transfer of mechanical stimuli to a bone, which will lessen the stress shielding.
+The screw should be inserted at the highest possible torque (without shearing the bone).
+This is to induce a desired higher screw tension.
+A higher screw tension is desirable due to a higher frictional force.
+It must be overcome for an occurrence of loosening.
+It will also likely result in an increased transfer of mechanical stimuli to a bone.
+This will lessen the stress shielding.

-Histological evidence has revealed that active compression of the bone screw interface resulted in little activity at the site of compression, however neutral regions wherein a gap exists between the bone and screw, exhibited areas of high activity, such as resorption of necrotic bone followed by the formation of a new bone.
+Histological evidence has revealed that active compression of the bone orthopedic screws interface resulted in little activity at the site of compression however neutral regions wherein a gap exists between the bone and screw, exhibited areas of high activity, such as resorption of necrotic bone followed by the formation of a new bone.